-(Matthew 10:9) Acquire no gold or silver or copper for your belts,
+(Matthew 10:9) "Do not acquire gold, or silver, or copper for your money belts,

 Gold, silver, and copper coins could be wrapped into a cloth belt and worn around the waist for easy carrying.
 People could conceal their wealth in this manner.